This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Did anything help ease or stop the symptoms, such as a relaxation technique?

-- Avoid caffeine: Caffeine can increase your heartbeat and make your anxiety symptoms worse.
+- Limit or do not drink caffeine.
+Caffeine can increase your heartbeat and make your anxiety symptoms worse.

-- Limit or avoid alcohol: Ask your caregiver if alcohol is safe for you.
+- Limit or do not drink alcohol.
+Ask your healthcare provider if alcohol is safe for you.
 You may not be able to drink alcohol if you take certain anxiety or depression medicines.
 Alcohol can also increase depression.
 Limit alcohol to 1 drink per day if you are a woman.
 Limit alcohol to 2 drinks per day if you are a man.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.